I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Heat level: 4 out of 10

-Best on: Smoky grilled meats, chicken wings, or anything really
+Best on: Smoky grilled meats, chicken wings, or almost anything

-I did not know what to expect from this El Yucateco Chiltepin Habanero hot sauce, but this newly released sauce is the best El Yucateco hot sauce.
+This new sauce is the best El Yucateco makes.
 It's made with chiltepins, a tiny, peppercorn-sized chile that's native to the U.S. and Mexico and considered the "mother of all chiles."
-They have an earthiness that fruity habaneros don't, making the chile flavor of this hot sauce more nuanced than the others.
+They have an earthiness that fruity habaneros don't, and lend a beautiful orange color.

-The orange color, from the reddish chiltepins, is beautiful, and lemon juice adds plenty of flavor and acidity.
-It takes a couple bites for the heat to build, which is great, because the flavor is so good that you're going to want to keep eating more.
+It takes a couple bites for the heat to build, which is great, because the citrusy flavor is so good that you will want more.
 This one's going in my regular hot sauce rotation.

 El Yucateco Black Marisquera Hot Sauce